SamuelDS1/Data-Science-Portfolio/README.md

 7. Product

 ## Analysis
 We want to analyze the data and start creating a profile for the usual fraudster.
+If you want to see how I cleaned the data take a look at the notebook in the repository,

 ### Fraud
 The analysis shows that 88% of Frauds are commited by men, while 12% of the frauds left are commited by woman.